kasey-rose/kasey-rose/README.md

 # Kasey Turtell
 ## Binghamton University, May 2025

 I'm currently a senior at Binghamton University, pursuing my Bachelors degree in **Mathematics**, on the Actuarial Science track, with a minor in **Digital and Data Studies**.
 I have a deep passion for mathematics, data visualization, and analytics, and I have developed a solid foundation in the technical skills required to tackle complex data problems.
 I'm always seeking new experiences and exposure to what I haven't seen before, and I'm excited to apply my skills in real-world scenarios.
 My primary interest lies in **data analytics**, where I thrive in challenging environments and continuously strive to adapt, learn, and grow in fast-paced, dynamic settings.
+I also have a strong interest in history and digital humanities, which allows me to gain perspective on data and the stories numbers can tell over time.

 ### Relevant Coursework ...
 * MATH 329: Intro to Scientific Computing
-* DIDA 325: Data & Society
-* DIDA 310: Text Mining
 * MATH 455: Intro to Regression Models
 * DIDA 260: Data Visualization
+* DIDA 280D: Data Wrangling
 * DIDA 280W: Interactive Media Design
+* DIDA 310: Text Mining
+* DIDA 325: Data & Society
 * DIDA 426: Community Practice
-* DIDA 280D: Data Wrangling

 ### I have experience with ...
 #### Languages/Libraries